project-owner/Peppy.doc/Home.md

     * Rotary Encoders
     * Any computer in a local network or mobile device with Web Browser

-Here are the key features of the Software component which represents the "brain":
+Here are the key features of the [Software](https://github.com/project-owner/Peppy.doc/wiki/Software) component:
 * This is application written in Python.
-The cross-platform nature of Python allows to run Peppy on different platforms.
-It works fine on Windows and Linux.
+This is not another Linux distribution.
 * Peppy provides Graphical User Interface for audio players running in a headless mode.
-Currently Peppy supports only 'Mpd' audio player but it was designed in such a way that integrating with new player (e.g. Mplayer) should be pretty simple task.
+Currently Peppy supports only 'Mpd' audio player.
 * Embedded Web Server allows to control audio playback from any Web Browser.
-It was tested with Firefox, IE, Chrome and Safari.
-The GUI was written in such a way that it has the same look and feel on Touch-Screen and in Web Browser.
-* The default screen resolution is 480*320.
+* The default touchscreen resolution is 480*320.
 This is the resolution of the TFT used for this project.
 Though UI is dynamic and can scale to any screen resolution.
 * Currently Peppy has only Internet Radio functionality.
-In the future releases support for playing audio files and streams will be implemented.
+In the future releases support for playing audio files and streams will be implemented as well.
 * By default Peppy has playlists containing free radio stations for English, French, German and Russian languages.
 Users can add their own stations to the playlists.

-And finally the key features of the Woodware component:
+The key features of the [Woodware](https://github.com/project-owner/Peppy.doc/wiki/Woodware) component include:
 * Original custom design.
 * Made of wood (Cherry and Walnut).
 * Natural finish - the variation of French Polish.
 * Solid wood adds the feeling of the solid build due to its weight.

 ### Screenshots
-To give you the idea how Peppy GUI looks like here are several screenshots of the Peppy player.
+Here are several screenshots which give the idea how Peppy GUI looks like.
 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/ex-1.png|alt=ex-1]]
 </p>